How to Speak the Same Language as Your Software Development Team

 - Design delivered on a piece of paper.
 That’s a sketch, not an actual design.
 We don’t know how it’s supposed to look and work.

-- We can’t extract elements and establish fonts and pixels from a design made on a piece of paper.
+- We can’t extract elements and establish fonts and pixels from a design made on paper.

 - No responsive design for mobile devices.
 We always had to improvise on these resolutions.